 MA flies straight and level for 10m minimum entry.
 MA performs an inside loop with a travelling 360° pirouette on top with minimum duration of 2 seconds.
+The pirouette may be in either direction.
 Manoeuvre is completed with 10m straight and level flight.